PinataMostGrim/grimagents_cli/readme.md

   --edit-config <file>  Open a grimagents configuration file for editing --edit-trainer-config <file>
-                        Open a trainer configuration file for editing --edit-curriculum <file>
-                        Open a curriculum file for editing --tensorboard-start, -s
+                        Open a trainer configuration file for editing --tensorboard-start, -s
                         Start tensorboard server
   --resume, -r          Resume the training run specified by --run-id